 This striking and rather unusual house was built in 1700 and once occupied by Lieutenant Fountain North.
 He would fire cannons from the rooftop of Admiral’s House in celebration of King George III’s birthday – sound familiar?
 Constable loved to paint the house, and George Gilbert Scott (architect of the Houses of Parliament) was its occupant.
 But its best-loved resident has to be a fictional one, the very eccentric cannon-shooting Admiral Bloom.

 Until 1967, St Paul’s soared across the London skyline as the city’s tallest building.
 The cathedral is one of London’s most iconic buildings and was a major symbol of resistance during the Blitz.
 Its front steps are etched in my memory as the setting for ‘Feed the Birds’ in the film Mary Poppins.
-In the book version, Mary isn’t quite as sympathetic as the Disney version, implying birds shouldn’t be fed.
-Ah well, I’ll keep the Disney version if that’s ok.
+In the book version, Poppins pooh-poohs the feeding of the birds.
+The Disney film wouldn’t be quite the same without the birds, would it?

 Forget the Sherlock Holmes Museum and head over to Europe’s oldest hospital, St Bartholomew’s.
 A plaque in the museum marks the spot where Sherlock Holmes and Dr John Watson first met in New Year’s Day 1881 and where Sherlock uttered his famous words here: “You have been in Afghanistan, I perceive.”
 And if you’re a fan of the TV series, the roof of St Bart’s Hospital was the location for Sherlock’s “Reichenbach Fall” suicide.